 U.S. History explores the role of the United States in the 20th century.
-The major themes of the U.S.H. are domestic policy and foreign policy.
+The major themes of U.S. History are domestic policy and foreign policy.
 Within these broad areas students will use modern technology as well as traditional methods to develop a comprehensive background of significant events.
-These include: domestic and international expansion, Constitutional changes through the 20th century, technology and the growth of the middle class, Depression and Recovery, World War II era, the growth of the United States as a global superpower, the post-World War II era.
-This course is recommended for those students who seek an intense academic setting or have a passion for history.
-Honors United States History Recommendation: 80% 2.5 or higher in previous Social Studies course 1 credit/full year Grade 10
+These include domestic and international expansion; Constitutional changes through the 20th century; technology and the growth of the middle class; Depression and Recovery; World War II era; the growth of the United States as a global superpower; and the post-World War II era, including the Korean War, Civil Rights, the Vietnam War, and related social changes that impacted our country's history.
+Honors United States History Recommendation: 2.7/B or higher in previous Social Studies course 1 credit/full year Grade 10

 Honors U.S. History explores the role of the United States in the 20th century.
 The major themes of the H.U.S.H. are domestic policy and foreign policy.
 Within these broad areas students will use modern technology as well as traditional methods to develop a comprehensive background of significant events.
-These include: domestic and international expansion, Constitutional changes through the 20th century, technology and the growth of the middle class, Depression and Recovery, World War II era, the growth of the United States as a global superpower, the post-World War II era.
+These include: domestic and international expansion; Constitutional changes through the 20th century; technology and the growth of the middle class; Depression and Recovery; World War II era; the growth of the United States as a global superpower; the post-World War II era, including the Korean War, Civil Rights, the Vietnam War, and related social changes that impacted our country's history.
 This course is recommended for those students who seek an intense academic setting or have a passion for history.
-Advanced Placement United States History Recommendation: 80% 2.5 or higher in previous Honors Social Studies course and teacher recommendation 1 credit/full year
+Advanced Placement United States History\\ Requirement::2.7/B or higher in previous Honors Social Studies course and teacher recommendation 1 credit/full year Grades 11-12

 The Advanced Placement Program course and examination in United States History is a one-year program that is intended for qualified students who wish to complete studies in secondary school equivalent to college introductory courses in U.S. History.
 The AP program in United States History is designed to provide students with the analytic skills and factual knowledge necessary to deal critically with the problems and materials in United States history.
 Students should learn to assess historical materials - their relevance to a given interpretive problem, their reliability, and their importance - and to weigh the evidence and interpretations presented in historical scholarship.
 An AP United States History course should thus develop the skills necessary to arrive at conclusions on the basis of the informed judgment and to present reasons and evidence clearly and persuasively in essay format.
 Also, students may be eligible for dual enrollment status at SNHU, potentially earning 6 college credits.
 NOTE: STUDENTS ARE REQUIRED TO TAKE THE AP EXAM IN MAY.
 PLEASE REFER TO THE LETTER ON PAGE 14.
-(Students experiencing financial hardship should speak to their guidance counselor.)
-Anthropology Grades 11-12 .50 credit/1 semester Grades 11-12
+(Students experiencing financial hardship should speak to their school counselor.)
+Anthropology\\ .50 credit/1 semester Grades 11-12